Jimzical/Golang/README.md

 ## Buffered Channels
 - This has a queue of elements
-- The Max capacity of the queue is set when the channel is created	// TODO need to check if this is right
+- The Max capacity of the queue is set when the channel is created

-### Syntax		// TODO Need to check if 3 is the capacity
+### Syntax
 ```go
 ch := make(chan int, 3)
 ```